FREQUENTLY ASKED QUESTIONS

 The exam does seem to be hardest for those out of school the longest.
 Nevertheless, try to not to panic!
 Get organized instead.

 While there is an enormous amount of material that you are responsible for showing competence in, this test is passable.
 It does, however, require structure and diligence on your part and the development of a study plan.
 You could look over the AMFTRB Knowledge and Practice Domains and try to assemble all your old notebooks and texts and put together what materials you have and a list of those additional ones you believe you need to get, or, you can let us help you.
-We have a specific study plan included in our Study Guide, as well as many other materials – essentially everything you will need.
+We have created a specific study plan included in our Study Guide, as well as many other materials – essentially everything you will need to study and pass.

 FSI has developed specific strategies for those people that historically have not done well on standardized tests or have learning disabilities.
 Ask us how we might help you personally if this is the case.
 FSI’s Workshops raise exam candidates test scores considerably.
 Those least experienced and expert with standardized tests tend to gain the most from the Workshops.